vtjc2002/github-copilot-adoption-challenge-leaderboard/README.md

 -->

 <!---- [TODO]  CONTENT GOES BELOW ------->
-_At this time, the repository does not use continuous integration or produce a website, artifact, or anything deployed._
+_At this time, the repository does not use continuous integration.
+Use `azd up` for deployment._
 <!------====-- CONTENT GOES ABOVE ------->